nrocco/smeterd/supported-meters.md

 # Overview

-This is a list of known working smart meters and the connection settings, but all meters with a P1 meters should work as well.
+This is a list of known working smart meters and the connection settings, but all meters with a P1 port should work as well.

 ### S34U18
 Used by Vattenfall and several Swedish grid operators.